Your Adoption Questions Answered

 The process can take months or years, depending upon a number of factors, including:

-- What type of adoption (agency, stepparent, etc.)
+- What type of adoption (agency, stepparent, etc.) it is

 - Whether or not a home study is required